DSAV-Dodeka/dodeka/README.md

 Everything is deployed from this repository.
 It also contains the "source" for the database (PostgreSQL) and key-value store (Redis).

 The most important file is `/build/config.toml`, which contains all practical configuration.
 In the `build`-folder you can find the source for all deploy scripts.
-Using the `confspawn` tool worden the actual scripts are built from these templates.
-The results you can find i `dev`, `deploydb`, etc. in the root directory.
+Using the `confspawn` tool the actual scripts are built from these templates.
+The results you can find in the various folders in the `use` directory.

 //TODO barman source